iriri/minimal-c/README.md

 # minimal
+This is currently a dumping ground for (bad) ideas and will eventually be cleaned up, maybe.

-Bad single header libraries.
+~Bad single header libraries.
 The headers found in the top level all (ab)use GNU extensions and should compile without warnings with `-Wall -Wextra -Wpedantic -std=gnu99`, except when noted.
 The headers found in the `c11` directory should all compile without warnings with `-Wall -Wextra -Wpedantic` and either `-std=c99` or `-std=c11` depending on the features used.
-Only GCC and Clang have been tested so far.
+Only GCC and Clang have been tested so far.~

-## channel.h
+## ~channel.h~
-Go-style channels with some minor changes to make the multi-producer use case more pleasant.
+~Go-style channels with some minor changes to make the multi-producer use case more pleasant.
 There are currently two very experimental (i.e. incomplete and completely broken) implementations of channel multiplexing, both of which are less powerful than Go's `select`: `ch_poll` is essentially a glorified Duff's